iotaledger/bee-rfcs/text/0000-bee-model-crate/0000-bee-model-crate.md

 Each transaction is identified by its hash, the transaction hash.
 Transactions should be final and therefore not modifiable after construction.
 The same applies to bundles.
 Bundles are final, and therefore not modifiable after construction.
-Having bundles as well as transactions final helps achieve correctness among the data objects.

 Transactions can be built from Transaction Builders.
 Bundles can be built from Bundle Builders.
 Both builder objects can be manipulated as desired.